-The Power generated at Ramagiri Wind Mills during the year is Units 2286500 against2540290 Units generated last year.
+The Net Power generated at Ramagiri Wind Mills during this year is 1126650 Units KWH.

 DEMATERIALISATION OF EQUITY SHARES:

-As per the amended provisions of the Listing Agreement a Report on CorporateGovernance along with Management Discussion and Analysis forming part of the Directors'Report is annexed.
+As per the amended provisions of the SEBI Listing Regulations a Report on CorporateGovernance along with Management Discussion and Analysis forming part of the Directors'Report is annexed.

 COMPLIANCE CERTIFICATE OF THE AUDITORS: